 - During March 2020, the World Health Organization declared the novel coronavirus ("Covid-19") outbreak a public health emergency.
-The virus has impacted TAPS service hours and continues to be of significant concern and is monitored closely.
-However, the long-term effects cannot be determined at this time. - TAPS' net position was \$1,582,556, an increase of \$1,545,062 from the prior year.
-This increase is mainly due to the removal of old debts not in litigation which have met the statute of limitations.
-These are recorded as debt forgiveness. - Operating revenues from fare box collections for the year were \$29,094, a decrease of \$27,592 from the prior year.
-This is due to the suspension of fares during Covid-19.
-Expenses from operations were \$2,904,637, down by \$160,447 from the prior year, and is due to the reduction in services as a result of Covid-19. - Federal, State and Local grants were \$2,723,862, an increase of \$117,825 from the prior year due to additional funding through the CARES ACT with no match requirements.
+The virus has impacted TAPS service hours and continues to be of significant concern.
+The long-term effects cannot be determined at this time. - TAPS' net position was \$2,560,308, an increase of \$977,752 from the prior year.
+This increase is mainly due to the increase in capital contributions. - Operating revenues from fare box collections for the year were \$36,257, an increase of \$7,163 from the prior year.
+Expenses from operations were \$2,969,812, up by \$65,175 from the prior year, and is due to the Long-Range Planning Study. - Federal, State and Local grants were \$3,574,052, an increase of \$850,190 from the prior year due to additional funding through the CARES ACT with no match requirements and capital grants received for rolling stock procurement.